Anti-European tide sets Britain's ruling party against Brussels

-BIRMINGHAM, England (Reuters) - A bloodied figure climbed out of a coffin and lurched across the square screaming at passers-by, as three pale-faced women dressed as witches squawked and wailed.
+BIRMINGHAM, England, Oct 10 (Reuters) - A bloodied figure climbed out of a coffin and lurched across the square screaming at passers-by, as three pale-faced women dressed as witches squawked and wailed.

 Welcome to this year’s conference of Britain’s ruling Conservative Party, where hostility to the European Union and to the euro currency has reached new heights.